appellation/pleb/README.md

 - `soundcloud_secret` - a SoundCloud secret
 - `imgur` - a Imgur client ID
 - `bing` - a Bing API access key
+- `google_cloud_email` - a Google Cloud service account email
+- `google_cloud_project_id` - a Google Cloud project ID
+- `google_cloud_private_key` - a Google Cloud service account private key (make sure to double-quote this)

 Add your bot to a server using `https://discordapp.com/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&scope=bot&permissions=3173376`.

-All commands are prefixed with an @mention of the bot.
-The first word after gets interpolated and calls a function as defined in `const commands` in `index.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
+The first word of a command gets interpolated and calls a function as defined in `const commands` in `operators/command.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
 Some commands (e.g. `shuffle` and `add`) rely on other commands.